Minister for Communications (Australia): List of ministers

+Former ministerial portfolios

 List of ministers for regional communications

 The following individuals have been appointed as Minister for Regional Communications, or any of its precedent titles:

 List of ministers for digital transformation

 On 24 July 1987, the third Hawke Ministry implemented a two-level ministerial structure, with distinctions drawn between senior and junior ministers.
 This arrangement has been continued by subsequent ministries; however, junior ministers have been appointed in the telecommunications portfolio on only five occasions.
 Senior ministers are shown in the table above.

 The following individuals have been appointed as the Minister for Digital Transformation, or any of its precedent titles:

+Parliamentary Secretaries

+The following individuals have been appointed as the Assistant Minister or Parliamentary Secretary for Communications, or any of its precedent titles: